StanfordLegion/legion/README.md

 application examples once we figure out the necessary licensing constraints.

 tools: The tools directory contains the source code for the 'legion_spy' debugging tool that we use for doing correctness and performance debugging in Legion.
+We also have a 'legion_prof' tool that does performance profiling of Legion application runs and can be used for generating both statistics and execution diagrams.

 Dependences
 ==================================================================================